 What Is Cyber Security?

-The Difference Between the Information Security and Cyber Security
+The Difference Between Information Security and Cyber Security

 At their core, information and cyber security are concerned with protecting data from harm; however, they differ in their focus areas.
 Information security primarily concerns confidential records and preventing unauthorized access to sensitive data.
 In contrast, cyber security focuses on preventing malicious actors from infiltrating networks or taking control of systems remotely.
 Both are necessary components of any comprehensive IT strategy.